Creating a (very) profitable online store.

 In Di’s own words “How good is this hey, I just sit here and everyone else does the work, I just add it into my diary and my job is done”.
 So if you want to be like Di and take hours of admin work out of your day, it’s time to implement a system like Di’s

-Retail in Australia is struggling, and one of the reasons it is struggling is the rise of online shopping.
+Retail in Australia is struggling, and one of the reasons it is struggling is the rise of the online store.
 Di’s business has reaped the benefit of automating her processes and opening her online shop.
 I think all businesses with an eye to the future should do likewise.